ansible/ansible-examples/mongodb/README.md

 6) All the processes, mongod,mogos are secured using the keyfiles.

-Once the cluster is deployed, if we want to scale the cluster, Ansible configures it as follows:
+##Once the cluster is deployed, if we want to scale the cluster, Ansible configures it as follows:

 1) Install the MongoDB application on the new node.

 2) Configure the replication set with primary as the new node and the secondaries as listed in the inventory file [replicationservers]. ( don't forget to add the new node also in the replicationservers section]

-3) Adds a new shard to the mongos service pointing to the new replication set.
+3) Adds the new shard to the mongos service pointing to the new replication set.

 ###The following example deploys a three node MongoDB Cluster